Dean: Thomas M. Begley

 Lally School Home Page: www.lallyschool.rpi.edu

-The Rensselaer Lally School of Management is focused on developing aspiring business leaders who have a passion for innovation with the ability to work across business functions.
-Its programs are built around the themes of innovation, entrepreneurship in the global economy, and quantitative approaches to business decision making.
+Rensselaer’s Lally School is focused on developing aspiring business leaders who have a passion for technology with the ability to work across business functions.
+Our programs are built around the themes of innovation and technology entrepreneurship in the global economy.

 Lally School students will: